Kong/kong-vagrant/README.md

 # ssh into the Vagrant machine
 $ vagrant ssh

-# testing: while inside '/kong' call `busted` from the repo, but specify
+# testing: while inside '/kong' call `busted` from the repo as `bin/busted`,
-# the plugin testsuite to be executed
+# but specify the plugin testsuite to be executed
 $ cd /kong
 $ bin/busted /kong-plugin/spec
 ```